 With the exception of funds placed with HM Treasury's Debt Management Office for which there is no upper limit, the maximum amount that may be placed with any institution or group of institutions that are part of the same banking group is £5m.
+For part nationalised banks the limit is £10.1m.
 The upper limit for Money Market Funds is £10m.

-A limit if £20m applies to investments with a maturity of 365 days or more.
+A limit of £20m applies to investments with a maturity of 365 days or more.